 Why you will love the Variegated Monstera

 The variegated monstera – Monstera deliciosa albo-variegata – is a huge hit plant.
-It’s exclusive, which makes getting one of these akin to having a Picasso in the plant world.
+It’s exclusive, which makes getting one of these akin to having a Picasso in the tropical plant show world.
 As previously said, just one cutting may sell for more than $100.
 Pets and people should avoid consuming the leaves since they are poisonous if ingested.

 Monstera Albo Borsigiana vs Thai Constellation